-- A message sender (communication).
-The completed business plan communicates your company's ideas and message to employees, outside directors, lenders, and potential investors.
-A well thought out business plan provides a way to communicate your operations, goals, and business philosophy to personnel, suppliers and your other business contacts. - A motivation tool.
-The development of your business plan is one of the best and effective ways for you to communicate how well you understand your business now and in the future.
-Without proper planning, it becomes impossible for you to get all of your employees reading off the same page of the book and generating energy through high levels of team work.
-It is impossible to motivate people when they do not know where they are going or what they are trying to achieve.
+A message sender (communication).

+- Readers: employees, outside directors, lenders, and potential investors - Provides a way to communicate your operations, goals, and business philosophy to personnel, suppliers and your other business contacts.

+A motivation tool.

+One way for you and audiences to well understand your business now and in the future.